LugoBlogger/SI-251-4004-discrete-mathematics-1/week-09-number-theory-1.md

 multiple of $a$ and $b$ is denoted by $\operatorname{lcm}(a, b)$

-- (optional) gdcs as Linear Combinations
+- (optional) gcds as Linear Combinations
+  - Bézout's theorem
+  - Bézout's identity
+    1. First method to find it using two passes of Euclidean algorithm
+    2. Second method to find it using extended Euclidean algorithm